luvisuttoalberto/FHPC_2019-2020/Assignements/Assignement01.md

 - First let us do some running that constitutes a strong scaling test.

 This means keeping the problem size constant, or in other words, keeping Niter = 10 millions.
 Start by running the MPI code with only one processor doing the numerical computation.
-A comparison of this to the serial calculationgives you some idea of the overhead associated with MPI.
+A comparison of this to the serial calculation gives you some idea of the overhead associated with MPI.
 Again what time do you consider here ?

 - Keeping Niter = 10 millions, run the MPI code for 2, 4, 8 and 16 and 20 MPI processs.